facebook/react/packages/create-subscription/README.md

 });
 ```

-To use the `Subscription` component, pass the subscribable property (e.g. an event dispatcher, Flux store, observable) as the `source` property and use a [`children` render prop](https://reactjs.org/docs/render-props.html) to handle the subscribed value when it changes:
+To use the `Subscription` component, pass the subscribable property (e.g. an event dispatcher, Flux store, observable) as the `source` property and use a [render prop](https://reactjs.org/docs/render-props.html), `children`, to handle the subscribed value when it changes:

 ```js
 <Subscription source={eventDispatcher}>